automatika-robotics/push-to-release-repo-action/README.md

 # push-to-release-repo

-This github action to push code from a source repo to a release repo.
-Useful when package distribution requires a separate release repository for running its automated actions. (e.g in case of ROS2 deb packages)
+This github action can be used to push code from a source repo to a release repo.
+Useful when package distribution requires a separate release repository for running its automated actions (e.g in case of ROS2 deb packages).

 ## Inputs